 Next, you must show that the defendant’s failure to drive according to the standard of care was the direct and foreseeable cause of your injuries.
 The defendant may try to point to some other factor such as a poorly designed roadway or even your own negligent conduct.
 The last phase of the lawsuit turns to assessing the amount of compensation that you are entitled to receive, such as amounts for medical bills, lost wages, reduced future earning capacity, and pain and suffering.
 A seasoned accident attorney can help you ensure that you request the maximum amount of compensation that you deserve.Meet With a Compassionate Massachusetts Lawyer After a Car Accident

 Car accidents are always stressful and disruptive.
 Let an attorney at our Massachusetts firm put our experience and knowledge to use for you.
 We have handled texting while driving car accident cases and will assist you with all aspects of your claim including gathering evidence and working with insurance companies.
-We are available to serve residents of Boston, Cambridge, Lowell, Newton, Somerville, Waltham, Dedham, Norwood, Quincy, Brookline, and Peabody.
+We are available to serve residents in areas around Boston, Cambridge, Lowell, Newton, Somerville, Waltham, Dedham, Norwood, Quincy, Brookline, and Peabody.
 To schedule your free consultation, call us at 1-800-262-9200 or contact us online.